Free Webinar: Website Migrations & Redirect Mapping Dos & Don’ts Sign up now!

 However, whilst it is nice to think that every client briefing would give you this sort of information up front, I know from painful experience that they are not always forthcoming with seemingly obvious details...

-Trying a crawl
+3. Trying an HTML crawl

 Ploughing head first into an audit with the HTML Crawler is actually not going to cost you too much time, since even the most 'niche' websites have more than a single URL.